Sparking Change in the Appropriate Use of Antipsychotics

 Awards and Key Dates

 Long-term care teams across Canada are making meaningful strides to improve how antipsychotics are used in their homes, with a focus on safe, appropriate and person-centred approaches.
-The Sparking Change in the Appropriate Use of Antipsychotics Awards Program recognizes and supports your work in this area through monetary awards, visibility and opportunities to learn from others.
-Whether you're just getting started or have measurable results to share, there are award opportunities for you.
+The Sparking Change in the Appropriate Use of Antipsychotics Awards Program recognizes and supports this work through funding, visibility and opportunities to learn from others.
+Whether you're just getting started or have measurable results to share, there's an award category for you.

 Supporting early momentum by rewarding teams who take the first step in their improvement journey.